 "Among other things."

 Draco laughed.
 "Thank you.
 I needed that this morning."

-"You'll do fine," Astoria said, "and if he doesn't listen, there's always Petrificus Totalus."
+"You'll do fine," Astoria said, "and if he doesn't listen, you can always cast a Body-Bind Curse."

-In the breakfast room, at the end of the small, intimate table for twelve, Lucius Malfoy sat reading the Prophet.
+In the breakfast room, at the end of the small, intimate table for twelve, Lucius Malfoy sat reading The Daily Prophet.
 Elegant and dignified, he intimidated with a lift of an eyebrow.
 "Don't hover in the doorway like a servant," he said, folding the paper and setting it aside.